lucaong/minisearch/README.md

 ```html
 <script src="https://cdn.jsdelivr.net/npm/minisearch@2.6.0/dist/umd/index.min.js"></script>
 ```

+In this case, `MiniSearch` will appear as a global variable in your project.

 Finally, if you want to manually build the library, clone the repository and run `yarn build` (or `yarn build-minified` for a minified version + source maps).